This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Of course, many of these silver one-cent coins are 1943 pennies, which really aren’t silver pennies.
-They’re actually made with zinc-coated steel.
+Of course, many of these silver one-cent coins are 1943 pennies, which really aren’t silver pennies — they’re actually made with zinc-coated steel.

-However, many of these inquiries about silver pennies have nothing to do with 1943 Lincoln cents or even the highly rare 1944 steel cent (a mint error caused by leftover steel coin blanks getting accidentally getting stamped with the 1944 coin die).
+However, many of these questions about silver pennies have nothing to do with 1943 Lincoln cents or even the highly rare 1944 steel cent (a mint error caused by leftover steel coin blanks getting accidentally getting stamped with the 1944 coin die).

 I’ve had a lot of people ask me about their 1961 silver penny.
 Or their 1978 silver penny.
 Or their 1986 silver penny.

-First of all, there are many reasons why a penny could appear silver.
+There are many reasons why a penny could appear silver.

 Silver pennies can be caused by:

 - A common science experiment

 Of course, determining what might have caused your penny to look silver requires digging a little deeper.

 Any of the causes listed above could apply to your penny — so to figure out what’s going on, you’ll need the help of a trusty coin scale.
 (Any scale that measures by the gram, or the fraction of a gram, will work.)

 How To Determine If Your Penny Is Silver Due To A Mint Error